FOR PUBLIC SCHOOL COORDINATORS

 To get started as a Non-government School PRC Coordinator

-Your school principal (or their delegate) is responsible for managing the DoE accounts at your school using the Staff Management Utility (SMU) and Access Management Utility (AMU) applications available in the DoE Extranet.
+Your school principal (or their delegate) is responsible for managing the DoE accounts at your school using the Staff Management Utility (SMU) and Manage Staff Access (MSA) applications available in the DoE Extranet.

-Please contact your principal to create a DoE account for you on the SMU system.
-Once they have set you up on SMU, they will then need to tick approve you on the AMU system as a PRC Coordinator.
+Please contact your principal to create a DoE account for you on the SMU system, then grant you PRC coordinator access via MSA.

 ____________________________________________________________________